pskl/pskl.github.io/_posts/2000-01-01-ddd-refactor.markdown

 ### Links between contexts need to be strategical

-Context maps define the relationship (or the link) that your bounded contexts share, there a few but here are some:
+Context maps define the relationship (or the link) that your bounded contexts share, there are a few but here are some:

 - *Conformist*: the downstream context is following the language of the upstream one blindly and has to "conform" to it
 - *Open Host Service*: the upstream context exposes a set of handy and documented services to the other